 China – Epcot Attractions

 From the moment you reach the China Pavilion, you’ll be transfixed by the beautiful recreation of Beijing’s Temple of Heaven.
-Walk inside and you’ll discover Reflections of China, an immersive Circle-Vision 360° film.
-Not only is this a great chance to rest your feet and get some A/C while you wait, but movie is a lovely, albeit outdated, representation of the beauty of China.
+Walk inside and you’ll discover Reflections of China, an immersive Circle-Vision 360° film, which is due to be replaced by an updated film called Wondrous China sometime in the near-ish future.
+Not only is this a great chance to rest your feet and get some A/C while you wait, but the movie is a lovely, albeit outdated, representation of the beauty of China.
 Before the film, take some time to wander through the House of the Whispering Willows, an exhibit on the Shanghai Disney Resort.
 From cast member costumes to scale models, it’s an interesting sneak peek at this international Disney park.
 Do you love characters?
 Walking around the temple and Chinese-style gardens you may even come across Mulan or Mushu from time to time.

 China – Epcot Drinks & Dining